 An enchanting academic adventure indeed, the Culture of London Program is an intensive summer program designed for students in the humanities and social sciences interested in encountering the rich culture of one of the world's great cities.
 Alongside a course of reading in the literature, history and urban experience of London, the program will take full advantage of the extraordinary resources of the city.
 Through regular visits to theaters and galleries, museums and monuments, and streets and squares, students will have the opportunity to acquire not only an academic understanding of a complex culture, but also the powerfully immediate experience of personal discovery that is at the heart of international study.
-From the fiction of Zadie Smith and Woolf to the paintings of the city's most contemporary artists, from the architecture of Christopher Wren to concerts in St. Martin's in the Fields, from the Elgin Marbles in the British Museum to the intense life of contemporary British drama--the power of such texts, events and episodes can only be felt within the immediate physical context of a city that has been fairly called a "work of art."
+From the fiction of Zadie Smith and Woolf to the paintings of the city's most contemporary artists, from the architecture of Christopher Wren to concerts in St. Martin's in the Fields, from the Parthenon Marbles in the British Museum to the intense life of contemporary British drama--the power of such texts, events and episodes can only be felt within the immediate physical context of a city that has been fairly called a "work of art."
 (Newsweek preferred the phrase "the world's coolest city.")

 While London is the focus of our interdisciplinary work, the program is also interested in the methods and goals of international study.
 How does the experience of life abroad affect our academic aims?
 What does it mean to participate in a global community?
 What role does our own national identity play within the context of international study?
 Questions such as these form an essential part of our course.

-The class will meet approximately four hours a day in and out of the classroom, Monday through Thursday mornings, for four weeks.
+The class will meet approximately four hours a day in and out of the classroom, Monday through Thursday mornings, for three weeks.
 Afternoons during those days will frequently be used for excursions through London.
-During this four-week period of intensive cultural exploration in England, students will attend the theater regularly; visit museums and monuments; hear lectures from distinguished British and American scholars; read in the literature of London and its social history; study the urban environment; and engage in group discussions at Regent's University.
+During this three-week period of intensive cultural exploration in England, students will attend the theater regularly; visit museums and monuments; hear lectures from distinguished British and American scholars; read in the literature of London and its social history; study the urban environment; and engage in group discussions at Regent's University.
 The boundaries between classroom and the surrounding world will weaken visibly.
 To move throughout this remarkable city will become an activity linking academic and non-academic pursuits, thought and feeling, nationality and internationalism.The period Friday through Sunday will be kept open for travel.
-In the past, students have traveled to such cities as Dublin, Edinburgh, Bath, Paris, Rome and Prague.
+In the past, students have traveled to such cities as Dublin, Edinburgh, Bath, Paris, Rome, and Prague.